Biden hits campaign trail, blames Trump for city violence

-PITTSBURGH (AP) — Declaring President Donald Trump a “toxic presence,” Joe Biden forcefully condemned the violence at recent protests while also blaming Trump for fomenting the divide that’s sparking it.
+PITTSBURGH (AP) — Accusing President Donald Trump of “poisoning” the nation’s values, Joe Biden condemned violence at recent protests Monday and blamed Trump as the battle over who’s to blame and who can keep Americans safe emerged as the sharpest dividing line for the campaign’s final weeks.

+Biden, in his most direct attacks yet, accused Trump of causing the divisions that have ignited the violence, delivering an uncharacteristically blistering speech and distancing himself from radical forces involved in altercations.

-In one of his sharpest attacks on the president yet, Biden went on to call Trump a “toxic presence in this nation for four years” and accuse him of “poisoning the values this nation has always held dear, poisoning our very democracy.”
+Set aside on Monday were his lofty appeals about the “soul of the nation,” a staple of his usual stump speech, replaced by an urgent call for action and and his fierce accusation that Trump was a “toxic presence in this nation for four years” who was “poisoning the values this nation has always held dear, poisoning our very democracy.”

-“In just a little over 60 days, we have a decision to make: Will we rid ourselves of this toxin?
-Or make it a permanent part of our nation’s character?”
-Biden asked.

-The speech marked a new phase of the campaign as Biden steps up his travel after largely remaining near his home in Wilmington, Delaware, to prevent the spread of the coronavirus.
-And, after centering his candidacy on accusing Trump of mishandling the pandemic, Biden is making a broader push to argue that Americans won’t be safe if Trump wins reelection.
+The president and his team continued to hammer away on what they believe is a powerful electoral argument, contending that Biden is in thrall to leftist forces and emphasizing chaotic protest images they believe could send worried suburban and senior voters back to Trump’s column.

+“Just watched what Biden had to say,” Trump tweeted soon after the former vice president concluded his remarks in Pittsburgh.
+“To me, he’s blaming the Police far more than he’s blaming the Rioters, Anarchists, Agitators, and Looters, which he could never blame or he would lose the Radical Left Bernie supports!”

+But Biden didn’t just play defense, he went on the attack, lambasting Trump not just as inciting violence but for his ties to Russia and his handling of the nation’s economy.

+Following up his Democratic convention address, in which he didn’t mention Trump’s name Biden on Monday invoked Trump’s name 32 times, directly assailing the president in remarks that seemed intended to silence worries in his party and the Beltway’s chattering class.
+He pulled no punches about the violence.

 “It’s lawlessness, plain and simple.
-And those who do it should be prosecuted,” he said.
+And those who do it should be prosecuted,” Biden said.

 He also accused Trump of being too “weak” to call on his own supporters to stop acting as “armed militia.”
 And he leaned on his own 47-year career in politics to defend himself against Republican attacks.